IMperiumX/yusufadell.github.io/_posts/2022-1-19-15-Web-developer-interview-questions.md

     link: https://yusufadell.web.app
 ---

-# Advanced Interview Questions
+## Advanced Interview Questions

-The following will cover the senior web developer interview questions but I suggest you go through them even if you are a fresher or an intermediate web developer candidate
+The following Blog will cover the senior web developer interview questions but I suggest you go through them even if you are a fresher or an intermediate web developer candidate

+What are the types of popup boxes present in **JavaScript?**

 <img style="border-radius:25px;" src="https://images.pexels.com/photos/5699475/pexels-photo-5699475.jpeg?cs=srgb&dl=pexels-alex-green-5699475.jpg" alt="Advanced Interview Questions">